 ~ We Arrive Alive campaign focuses on safe driving education to prevent teen crashes ~

-TALLAHASSEE, Fla. –The Florida Department of Highway Safety and Motor Vehicles (DHSMV) is joining the National Highway Traffic Safety Administration (NHTSA) in recognizing National Teen Driver Safety Week from October 21 to 27.
-DHSMV’s 2018 We Arrive Alive campaign for Teen Driver Safety Week uses the tagline Saved by the Belt, reminding teens and those around them why buckling up is so important to ensuring all teens Arrive Alive.
+TALLAHASSEE, Fla. –The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) is joining the National Highway Traffic Safety Administration (NHTSA) in recognizing National Teen Driver Safety Week from October 21 to 27.
+FLHSMV’s 2018 We Arrive Alive campaign for Teen Driver Safety Week uses the tagline Saved by the Belt, reminding teens and those around them why buckling up is so important to ensuring all teens Arrive Alive.

-“Teen drivers are just beginning to learn the enormous responsibility of being behind the wheel and the consequences of unsafe driving behaviors,” said DHSMV Executive Director Terry L. Rhodes.
+“Teen drivers are just beginning to learn the enormous responsibility of being behind the wheel and the consequences of unsafe driving behaviors,” said FLHSMV Executive Director Terry L. Rhodes.
 “Safe driving is a lifelong effort and parents play a critical role developing safe driving techniques that will last a lifetime.
 Remind your teens to always buckle up and never text and drive.”

-On October 23, DHSMV’s Division of the Florida Highway Patrol will be highlighting Teen Arrive Alive Day with events throughout the state to educate parents and teens on safe driving behaviors to ultimately prevent deaths from teen crashes.
+On October 23, FLHSMV’s Division of the Florida Highway Patrol will be highlighting Teen Arrive Alive Day with events throughout the state to educate parents and teens on safe driving behaviors to ultimately prevent deaths from teen crashes.
 Florida teens make up approximately five percent of Florida’s licensed drivers; however, in 2017, teen crashes made up almost 12 percent of all crashes.